danReynolds/SCI207/lec7.md

 # Why is there Life?

-Roughly speaking, England took Crook's microscopic formula and figured out its consequences for macroscopic things, and discovered a generealization of the Second law, that applies even for systems driven far from equilibrium by energy flows:
+Roughly speaking, England took Crook's microscopic formula and figured out its consequences for macroscopic things, and discovered a generalization of the Second law, that applies even for systems driven far from equilibrium by energy flows:

 Probability(forward) / Probability(backward) = $e^{S}$

 It says that the more irreversible a spontaneous process is, the more it increases the entropy of the universe.

-Or, the most probably outcomes are the ones that on the way to getting there **increase the entropy of the universe the most.**
+Or, the most probable outcomes are the ones that on the way to getting there **increase the entropy of the universe the most.**

 Analysing the new equation givees a key new insight: